misiektoja/spotify_monitor/docs/debugging.md

 A prebuilt multi-architecture image is available on Docker Hub: [`misiektoja/spotify-secrets-grabber`](https://hub.docker.com/r/misiektoja/spotify-secrets-grabber)

+The examples below use the mutable `latest` tag.
+The `--pull=always` option prevents Docker from reusing an older cached extractor.
+For reproducible runs, replace the image name with an explicit version such as `misiektoja/spotify-secrets-grabber:1.3`.

 This image works on:

 - macOS (Intel & Apple Silicon)